anushka-2002/KOSS-Task/README.md

 - Creating a Github object g
 - Using get_user to GET user with specified username and assigning it to user
 - Writing a function called user_info that prints the details needed extracting it from user
+- Finding license details using base64 library.
+First the Base64 strings is converted into unencoded data bytes followed by conversion into bytes-like object into a string

 #### Getting repository info using GitHub API: